Kenovy/stock-analysis/README.md

 ![All stock 2018](https://github.com/Kenovy/stock-analysis/blob/main/Resources/2018.png)

-Difference than 2017, 2018 wasnt a good year, almost all the stocks had a negative return but ENPH and RUN, where as we can see, the return was around  80-85% over 2018.
+Difference than 2017, 2018 wasnt a good year, almost all the stocks had a negative return but ENPH and RUN, as we can see, the return was around  80-85% over 2018.

 ### Overerall Advantages and disadvantages of refactoring code